isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-blooming-lies-the-vanda-miss-joaquim-story.md

 Galstaun regarded Ridley’s statement in 1893 that “no record was kept as to which of the plants was used as the male” as evidence that Joaquim had been experimenting with orchid hybrids for some time.
 He was certain that Ridley would not have made that comment if the hybrid had been created naturally.[^13]

 Believing Johannes’s recollections to be based on hearsay and pure conjecture, Galstaun reasoned that the “positive written record of a scientist of Mr Ridley’s stature” should hold sway over the reminiscences of an elderly person.
-But his views published in the Malayan Orchid Review in 1982[^14] were brushed aside, and again it was claimed that the orchid was a natural hybrid.[^15]
+But his views published in the *Malayan Orchid Review* in 1982[^14] were brushed aside, and again it was claimed that the orchid was a natural hybrid.[^15]

 There was no further opposition to this fictitious story: an example of when something is repeated often enough, it sometimes becomes accepted truth.
 Subsequent newspaper mentions of the orchid said it was a natural hybrid.
 Even when the centenary of the orchid took place in 1993, there was no reference to Ridley’s account.

 A diorama at the Singapore History Museum and a brochure on the National Orchid Garden stated that the orchid was discovered by Miss Agnes Joaquim, as did a display board at the Singapore Botanic Gardens as recently as 2016.
 All of that reinforced the view that Singapore’s national flower had popped up serendipitously in Joaquim’s garden one day.

 <img style="width: 250px; height: 350px;" src="/images/Vol-14-issue-1/blooming-lies/Blooming6.JPG">
-<div style="background-color: white;">Issued on 10 March 1963, this stamp with a face value of 30 cents features the  Vanda Miss Joaquim.
+<div style="background-color: white;">Issued on 10 March 1963, this stamp with a face value of 30 cents features the <i>Vanda</i> Miss Joaquim.
 It is one of the stamps in the Fishes, Orchids & Birds Definitives series. <i>Image source: Stamp Community Forum.</i></div>

 #### **Debunking the Myth**